 - Netflix appeals to families and individuals with internet access only, who have shifted to home entertainment preferences.
 Again, who would have thought that traditional cable and cinema-going would go into decline so quickly?
 Astute demographic segmentation insights create these new opportunities.

 - Microsoft levels programs at everyday computer users, and has a separate initiative for businesses.
-The latter, in turn, divides down into SMB and large enterprises.
+The latter, in turn, divides down into SMBs and large enterprises.
 The buyers, and group influencers in each demographic segment are vastly different – even though they may be buying the same software.
-The same goes for Apple, IBM, General Electric, to name a small sample of huge B2B and parallel B2C operators.
+The same goes for Apple, IBM, and General Electric, to name a small sample of huge B2B and parallel B2C operators.

 The advantages of demographic segmentation and how to build a demographic customer profile